mgarvie/PRED_PREY_ARB_FE2D/README.md

     subsetconnectivity.m    Finds the boundary edges in a triangular mesh for a portion of the boundary. timestamp.m,    Prints the current YMDHMS date as a timestamp.

-Boundary node lists for Experiments 2, 3, 4 and 6.
-(To be uploaded soon - see reference 2. listed above.)

-FE2D is distributed under the GNU GPL; see the mycopyright.txt notice for more information.
+FE2D is distributed under the GNU GPL; see the mycopyright.txt file for more information.